Armavia

-Armavia (Արմավիա) was an airline that existed between 1996 and 2013.
-It was Armenia's flag carrier, with its head office on the grounds of Zvartnots International Airport in Zvartnots, Armenia, near Yerevan.
-It operated international passenger services from Yerevan to destinations in Europe and Asia.
-Its main base was Zvartnots International Airport.
+Armavia (Արմավիա) was Armenia's flag carrier that existed between 1996 and 2013.
+Headquarters were located close to Yerevan Zvartnots International Airport.
+It operated international passenger services from Zvartnots International Airport main base to destinations in Europe and Asia.

-On March 29, 2013, Armavia announced the decision to begin filing bankruptcy proceedings and suspend operations on 1 April 2013.
+On March 29, 2013, Armavia announced the decision to file bankruptcy proceedings and suspend operations as of 1 April 2013.
 All flights were cancelled by the evening of the announcement.

 History

-An Armavia Ilyushin Il-86 departs Domodedovo Airport in 2005.

-The Armavia company was established in 1996, but commercial flights to Russia and Turkey only started in 2001.
-In 2002, a strategic alliance was set up with the Russian airline S7 Airlines which purchased 50% of Armavia's shares from the "Chernomoravia" company under the name of the "Aviafin" company registered in Armenia but which belongs to the leadership of S7 Airlines as natural persons.
-Later, it bought an additional 18% of shares from Mika Armenia Trading company owned by prominent Armenian businessman Mikhail Baghdasarov.
-An investment contract between S7 Airlines and Armavia was signed on 14 March 2003, at which point 68% of Armavia's shares were owned by S7 Airlines, and the remaining 32% by Mika Armenia Trading.
+Armavia was established in 1996, but commercial flights to Russia and Turkey only started in 2001.
+In 2002, a strategic alliance was established with the Russian airline S7 Airlines (formerly Sibir Airlines) which purchased 50% of Armavia's shares from "Chernomoravia" company under the name of "Aviafin" company, registered in Armenia but belonging to the leadership of S7 Airlines as natural persons.
+Later, S7 bought an additional 18% of shares from Mika Armenia Trading company, owned by prominent Armenian businessman Mikhail Baghdasarov.
+An investment contract between S7 and Armavia was signed on 14 March 2003, at which point 68% of Armenian airline shares were owned by S7, and the remaining 32% by Mika Armenia Trading.

-In 2003, Armavia took over a part of the bankrupt Armenian Airlines' flights.
-In 2005, Mikhail Baghdasarov's Mika Armenia Trading bought S7's 68% of shares and became Armavia's principal shareholder with a 100% stake in the company.
-In 2005, the airline transported 513,800 passengers with over 550 people in its personnel.
+In 2003, Armavia took over a part of the bankrupt Armenian Airlines' operations.
+In 2005, Mikhail Baghdasarov's Mika Armenia Trading bought S7's 68% of shares and became Armavia's only shareholder with a 100% stake in the company.
+In 2005, the airline transported 513,800 passengers and had over 550 employees.
 The turnover for 2005 amounted to roughly $90 million.
-In 2007, the airline transported 572,300 passengers by regular and charter flights, a 21% increase compared to 2006.
+In 2007, the airline transported 572,300 passengers on scheduled and charter flights, a 21% increase compared to 2006.

-The airline was owned by MIKA Armenia Trading (100%).

 In 2010, the airline transported over 800,000 passengers.
 On 21 April 2011, Armavia became the first airline to fly Sukhoi Superjet 100 from Yerevan to Moscow.

-On 29 March 2013, Armavia ceased flying and filed for bankruptcy after two years of financial depression.
-The airline left many passengers stranded in the airports.
-Passengers would receive refunds after ceasing operations.
+On 29 March 2013, Armavia ceased flying and filed for bankruptcy after operating for two consecutive years in financial depression.
+The airline left many passengers stranded in various airports.
+Not all passengers received refunds after ceasing operations.

 Destinations

 Armavia had always shown interest in serving Los Angeles (California) with non-stop flights from Yerevan, but had not revealed further details on the matter.
-They also lacked the proper aircraft to operate the flight.
-They also had non-stop flights to Amsterdam and Berlin.
+They also lacked the proper long-range aircraft to operate the flight.
+As a matter of fact they operated non-stop flights to Amsterdam and Berlin.